SkylineCommunications/dataminer-docs/release-notes/SRM/SRM_1.2.19.md

 A new script, *SRM_ApplyProfileToResource*, is now available.
 This script allows you to apply a profile configuration to a resource without creating a booking.
 The script requires a single resource ID as its input.

 The script allows you to select the full configuration for the resource.
 You can select a profile for the resource as well as for the interfaces.
-You can apply a state transition by selecting a profile instance that has state profiles configured, selecting the *State Transition* check box, and selecting the corresponding state in a drop-down box.
-To combine profiles and state profile data, you should select the *Full Config* check box, which only becomes available if *State Transition* is selected.
+You can apply a state transition by selecting a profile instance that has state profiles configured, selecting the *State Transition* checkbox, and selecting the corresponding state in a drop-down box.
+To combine profiles and state profile data, you should select the *Full Config* checkbox, which only becomes available if *State Transition* is selected.

 When a configuration is applied, this can affect existing bookings.
 The script will therefore first display a window with the ongoing bookings before you can confirm the configuration change.